MJoym/NCA/README.md

 An unofficial implementation of the paper [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/) in PyTorch.

 ## Additions and Changes to Model
-Our goal was to determine if training the model on one or more images every iteration would enable it to generate new images that it hadn't "seen" before.
+The goal was to determine if training the model on more than one image every iteration would enable it to generate new images that it hadn't "seen" before.
-We used an additional layer from the input to add more information needed for the model to learn.
-This repository can help you learn how to add this additional information if needed.
+I used one of the 12 empty layers from the input to add more information needed for the model to learn.
+This repository can help you understand how to add your additional information in the input layers if needed.

 To learn more about the code implementation see [erikhelmut](https://github.com/erikhelmut/neural-cellular-automata/tree/main?tab=readme-ov-file) repository.